 The Trial details each step of the impeachment process, beginning with Rousseff accused at the Chamber of Deputies of criminal administrative misconduct after no evidence had been found implicating her in a corruption scandal at Brazilian national oil company Petrobras (of whose board of directors she was president).
 The charges included “fiscal pedaling” — an accounting maneuver which had been used by previous Presidents and involves delaying repayment from the Treasury to state-owned banks used to pay government obligations — and the signing of six budget decrees to allocate funds to social programs without authorization from Congress.
 That is, basically technicalities, since these measures didn’t lead to an actual financial loss.

 In only a few initial scenes, Ramos’s film exposes how this trial was a circus from the beginning, with the Chamber being presided by a criminal, Eduardo Cunha (who was under investigation for corruption) and agitated deputies yelling insanities about God, the police and the military during their open vote — including a fascist deputy exalting a torturer and a woman who had the nerve to justify her vote in favor of the impeachment as being “for all those who fought against the military dictatorship.”
-We soon realize that the Chamber committee had the power to reach whatever conclusion they wanted, and that the outcome of this trial had been decided right from the start, whether there was just cause for impeachment or not.
+We soon realize the Chamber committee had the power to reach whatever conclusion they wanted, and that the outcome of this trial had been decided right from the start, whether there was just cause for impeachment or not.

 As the motion passes to the Senate, the film lets us participate in the meetings and strategies of Rousseff’s defense team, whose carefully studied arguments are met with absurd decisions by the investigative committee.
 And while prosecution lawyer Janaína Paschoal seems more like a bizarre lunatic who claims in tears that she is in love with the Federal Constitution, one senator even admits he doesn’t know if there was crime but insists that Rousseff lies anyway.
 The trial reaches moments of such absurdity that the film’s title (a reference to Franz Kafka’s The Trial) couldn’t be more appropriate, since someone is also convicted here for a crime that makes no sense and no one can exactly explain what it was.